MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 ### Explanatory and response variables

 When we ask questions about the relationship between two variables, we sometimes also want to determine if the change in one variable causes a change in the other.
-Consider the following rephrasing of an earlier question bout the `county` data set:
+Consider the following rephrasing of an earlier question about the `county` data set:

 > If there is an increase in the median household income in a county, does this drive an increase in its population?